keboola/developers-docs/extend/generic-extractor/api/pagination/response-url.md

 Also notice that with the above configuration the `page` parameter specified in the job is used only for the first page, because it is overridden by the `page` parameter given in the response.
-That is -- the first request is sent to `/users?account=123&page=start` the second request is sent to `/users?account=123&page=2`.
+That is to say that the first request is sent to `/users?account=123&page=start` and the second request is sent to `/users?account=123&page=2`.